MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/supported-kubernetes-versions.md

 For new **patch** versions of Kubernetes:
   * Because of the urgent nature of patch versions, they can be introduced into the service as they become available.
-  * In general, AKS on Azure Stack HCI does not broadly communicate the release of new patch versions.
+  * In general, AKS on Azure Stack HCI doesn't broadly communicate the release of new patch versions.
 However, AKS on Azure Stack HCI constantly monitors and validates available CVE patches to support them in AKS on Azure Stack HCI in a timely manner.
 If a critical patch is found or user action is required, AKS on Azure Stack HCI will notify users to upgrade to the newly available patch.
   * Users have **30 days** from a patch release's removal from AKS on Azure Stack HCI to upgrade into a supported patch and continue receiving support.

 ### Supported versions policy exceptions